 24/7 customer support.
 Live chat with HSBC customer service 24/7 or get ahold of representatives by phone or Twitter.

 Limited service.
-While the HSBC Direct Savings account offers the most competitive APY, you can’t access your funds at an ATM.
+You can’t access your funds at an ATM.

 Poor customer reviews.
 HSBC‘s customer service might be available around the clock, but its subpar quality is frequently mentioned in online reviews.